PharmGKB/PharmCAT/docs/using/Calling-CYP2D6.md

 # python3 stellarPGx_to_PharmCAT.py summary.txt pharmcat_inputs
 ```

-Where `summary.txt` is the StellarPGx output and `pharmcat_inputs` is the directory where I want my call files to be placed.
-If I ran the script on the summary file example from above, calling `ls pharmcat_inputs` to list the directory contents should show:
+Where `summary.txt` is the StellarPGx output and `pharmcat_inputs` is the directory where the call files should be placed.
+After running this, calling `ls pharmcat_inputs` to list the directory contents should show:

 ```console
 # ls pharmcat_inputs